-RIV8 19 Lombard Road, 80 Gwynne Road, SW11
+RIV8 19 Lombard Road, 80 Gwynne Road, SWII

-11.55 The site is north of Gwynne Road, east of Lombard Road, and south of railway tracks that cross from the River Thames.
+Road, and south of Gwynne Road, east of Lombard Road, and south of railway tracks that cross from the River Thames.
 To the east of the site are apartments.
 The site is currently used for industry and warehouse / storage.
 Site Area: 0.30ha.